Ask. Learn. Improve

 Total$1,200,000

-Build vs. buy, on-prem vs. cloud, CapEx vs. OpEx trade-offs require expertise capacity teams often lack.
+Build vs. buy, on-prem vs. cloud, CapEx vs. OpEx trade-offs require financial modeling expertise that most infrastructure teams don't have at hand.
+Cloud cost anomalies in particular are notoriously hard to diagnose from billing dashboards alone.

 Data Center Capacity Floor Plan